omgswap/omgswap-v2-site/src/pages/docs/v1/01-frontend-integration/03-trade-tokens.md

 ## Deadlines

-Many Uniswap functions include a transaction `deadline` that sets a time after which a transaction can no longer be executed.
+Many OMGSwap functions include a transaction `deadline` that sets a time after which a transaction can no longer be executed.
 This limits miners holding signed transactions for extended durations and executing them based off market movements.
 It also reduces uncertainty around transactions that take a long time to execute due to issues with gas price.

 Deadlines are calculated by adding the desired amount of time \(in seconds\) to the latest Ethereum block timestamp.